-Homebrew PC troubleshooting 101: Here’s where to start if your PC won’t
+Here's How to Troubleshoot a DIY PC That Won't Start | Digital Trends

 Unless you’re working inside an older system, the most common data connection is SATA, a small, thin plug with an L-shaped bend in the tip.
 That cable will run from the drive to a row of plugs on the motherboard.
 There are a few different speeds and capabilities, but your motherboard manual will specify which plug is which, or it will be clearly marked on the motherboard.

+You can also try resetting the CMOS, as that can sometimes clear up boot issues, as well as posting problems.
+See the section above for steps on how to achieve that.

 If the computer displays an operating system logo before shutting down, it’s more likely there’s a problem with the OS installation.
-If that operating system is Windows, you can use another computer to create a recovery disk, or use the existing USB drive.
-Booting to this drive (see the motherboard launch screen for which key to press, usually F8) will allow you to run a diagnostic check, or reinstall the operating system completely.
+If you’re running Windows, booting to safe mode to see if you can troubleshoot your operating system problems is a good idea.

+If you get really stuck though, you’ll want to reset Windows.
+To do that, follow our guide on how to take Windows back to its factory defaults.